connectwithprakash/dsa-coding/one_last_mile/coding_problems/trees/same_binary_tree.md

 ## What I Learned

-● **Learn by Doing**

-**Context:** I've set up the tree comparison logic that handles all the edge cases.
-The recursive structure is ready, but we need to decide on the comparison strategy for handling mismatches efficiently.

-**Your Task:** In same_tree.md, implement an optimization section that explores whether we should check values first or structure first for better performance.
-Look for TODO(human).

-**Guidance:** Consider the probability of value mismatches vs structural mismatches in typical use cases.
-Think about which check is cheaper and whether order matters for short-circuit evaluation.
-Your analysis should help readers understand the performance implications of check ordering.

----

 The solution effectively solves the tree comparison problem with minimal code.
 The combined condition `(p and not q) or (not p and q) or (p.val != q.val)` is particularly smart - it handles three different failure cases in one line.
 This shows that sometimes the most straightforward recursive approach is also the most concise.